ALEKS - Math Placement Test

 - Enter your answers carefully.
 Once you submit your response to a question, you cannot return to that question to change the answer.

 - Select "I don't know" only if you have no idea how to work a problem.
 If you select "I don't know" repeatedly, it will lower your score on the assessment.

-- Solve all problems on the Math Placement Test without assistance.
-Do not use any books or online resources, or ask for assistance from any other person.
+- This is a proctored test and you are not allowed any outside help on the exam.
 As an admitted student, you are a full member of the University of Alaska academic community and subject to the responsibilities of that community.
 If you violate University regulations, you are open to disciplinary action by the University.

 - If your computer locks up or freezes during the middle of the assessment, refresh the page in your browser.
 If that does not work, close your browser and log back in.
 The work you have already submitted will be saved and the assessment will pick up at the point you left off.

 - Once you begin the placement test you must complete it within 3 hours or you will have to start over.

 - If you need an accommodation to take this test, please contact Disability Support Services at firstname.lastname@example.org or email Barbara Brown, Disability Support Services Point-of-Contact at Kodiak College at email@example.com.